Kremlin loses regional votes amid anger over pension reform | AFP - This kiji is

-Moscow (AFP) - Russia's ruling party suffered two rare defeats in regional elections this weekend as its candidates lost to nationalists amid widespread discontent over a pension reform backed by President Vladimir Putin.
+Moscow (AFP) - Russia's ruling party suffered two rare defeats in regional elections this weekend as its candidates lost to populists amid widespread discontent over a pension reform backed by President Vladimir Putin.

-A second round of governorship elections was held in two key regions Sunday, after support for the pro-Kremlin United Russia party saw its strongest decline in a decade during the first round on September 9.
+A second round of governorship elections was held in two key regions on Sunday, after support for the pro-Kremlin United Russia part saw its strongest decline in a decade during election day on September 9.

-Vladimir Sipyagin, of the nationalist Liberal Democratic Party of Russia (LDPR), won 57 percent of the vote in the Vladimir region, 190 kilometres (120 miles) northeast of Moscow.
+Vladimir Sipyagin, of the nationalist Liberal Democratic Party of Russia (LDPR), won 57 percent of the vote in the Vladimir region located 190 kilometres (120 miles) northeast of Moscow.

-He defeated the incumbent United Russia governor Svetlana Orlova, who obtained 37.5 percent of the vote, results showed on Monday.
+He defeated the incumbent United Russia governor Svetlana Orlova, who won 37.5 percent of the vote, results showed on Monday.

 United Russia also lost to nationalists in the far eastern Khabarovsk region, where LDPR candidate Sergei Furgal won nearly 70 percent of the vote against current governor Vyacheslav Shport.

-Sunday's runoff votes were held after the United Russia candidates failed to win at least 50 percent of the vote in the first round.
+Sunday's runoff votes were held after the United Russia candidates failed to win at least 50 percent of the vote in a first stage on September 9.

-"There is, of course, an element of surprise," Kremlin spokesman Dmitry Peskov said of the results in Vladimir and Khabarovsk regions.
+"There is, of course, an element of surprise," Kremlin spokesman Dmitry Peskov said, referring to the election results.

-This month the Kremlin also suffered election setbacks in the far eastern region of Primorsky Krai and the southern Siberia region of Khakhasia, where ruling party candidates failed to win in the first round.
+This month the Kremlin also suffered election blows in the far eastern region of Primorsky Krai and the southern Siberia region of Khakhasia, where its candidates failed to win in the first round.

 Khakasia has yet to hold a runoff vote.